 Sellfy has a “Sell Downloads app” specific to the website building platform Wix.
 If you’ve created a website using Wix, you can add the Sellfy app and sell your digital products this way.
 This app, however, is a separate service from the typical Sellfy ecommerce offerings.
 To use the Sell Downloads app on Wix, you can register for a 14-day free trial, and then after the trial has concluded, you can upgrade to premium to continue using the app.
 The premium Wix app costs $9.99 per month.

-Although not directly part of Sellfy’s cost, it’s important to remember that you’ll also have to pay the payment processing fees from whichever gateway you choose to work with.
+Moreover, although not directly part of Sellfy’s cost, it’s important to remember that you’ll also have to pay the payment processing fees from whichever gateway you choose to work with.
 Generally, for Stripe or PayPal, you’ll be paying 2.9% + $0.30 per transaction.
 These fees can vary, however, depending on the transaction location.
+Sellfy does not charge an additional transaction fee for payment processing on any of their three plans.

-Additionally, as we mentioned earlier, Sellfy offers a 14-day free trial for both of its plans, no credit card required.
+Additionally, as we mentioned earlier, Sellfy offers a 14-day free trial for all of their plans, no credit card required.
 You cannot actually process sales with the free trial, however; you can only do this once you’ve purchased a subscription plan.

 Pros of Sellfy